medusajs/medusa/docs/content/add-plugins/stripe.md

 ## Medusa Server

-This section guides you over the steps necessary to add Stripe as a payment provider to your Medusa server.
+This section guides you over the steps necessary to add Stripe as a payment provider to your Medusa backend.

-If you don’t have a Medusa server installed yet, you must follow the [quickstart guide](../quickstart/quick-start) first.
+If you don’t have a Medusa backend installed yet, you must follow the [quickstart guide](../core/backend/install.mdx) first.

 ### Install the Stripe Plugin

-In the root of your Medusa server, run the following command to install the stripe plugin:
+In the root of your Medusa backend, run the following command to install the stripe plugin:

 ```bash npm2yarn
 npm install medusa-payment-stripe